The Monkees Second Season - Episode No. 49:

 The first CBS telecast (of just 2) of “The Monkees Watch Their Feet” (a.k.a.
 "Micky And The Outer Space Creatures"), September 12, 1970, precipitated a second season of repeats of The Monkees TV show on The Eye Network's Saturday Afternoon schedule, and took place a full 4 years after The Monkees premiere on NBC.
 Also on that same day, the Bob Rafelson-directed Columbia Picture Five Easy Pieces, starring Jack Nicholson (writer/producer of The Monkees' 1968 movie HEAD with director Rafelson), opened in New York City; it was the first project under the new company BBS Productions (formerly Raybert).

 A repeat of “The Monkees Watch Their Feet” (a.k.a.
-Micky And The Outer Space Creatures") on September 9, 1968 was the farewell appearance of The Monkees on NBC in prime time (not, as misbelieved, the August 19, 1968 repeat of Episode No. 56, “Some Like It Lukewarm” [a.k.a.
-“The Band Contest”]); it was replaced a week later in its 7:30 Monday stead by I Dream Of Jeannie, which, ironically, followed The Monkees in its first season.
-(Interestingly, other NBC affiliates listed Episode No. 34, "The Picture Frame" (a.k.a.
-"The Bank Robbery"), airing on that Labor Day; they either opted to run that or bump The Monkees' primetime finale altogether in favor of a 30-minute pre-paid commercial for [unsuccessful] Democratic Presidential nominee Hubert Humphrey.)
+Micky And The Outer Space Creatures") on September 9, 1968 was the final telecast of The Monkees television series on NBC in prime time (not, as is normally believed, the August 19, 1968 repeat of Episode No. 56, "Some Like It Lukewarm" [a.k.a.
+"The Band Contest"]), thereby placing a capstone on a short but sensational 2-season, 58-episode run.
+It was replaced a week later in its 7:30 Monday stead by I Dream Of Jeannie, which, ironically, followed The Monkees in its first season.
+(Other NBC affiliates had Episode No. 34, "The Picture Frame" [a.k.a.
+"The Bank Robbery"], airing on that Labor Day.)

 Trivia Footnote: Interestingly, in the same week The Monkees finished its run on NBC, CBS unleashed Filmation Associates' The Archie Show on its Saturday Morning schedule, which featured none other than Don Kirshner as Music Supervisor!